Equal Access: UW Computer Labs

 - software to modify keyboard response such as sticky keys, repeat rate, and keystroke delay (options often provided with computer’s operating system); and

-- large print keytop labels, screen enlargement software, and a large monitor (at least seventeen inches).
+- large print keytop labels, screen enlargement software, and a large monitor (at least seventeeen inches).

 - Develop a procedure to ensure a quick response to requests for assistive technology that you do not currently have available or for other disability-related accommodations.
-The UW Access Technology Center3 provides consultation (email@example.com).
+The UW Access Technology Center provides consultation.
+Email them at email@example.com.